openmainframeproject/software-discovery-tool/docs/Adding_new_distros.md

 }]
 ```

 ### Step 2.
-Update the SUPPORTED_DISTROS variable in configuration file `/<PDS_BASE>/src/config/config.py`
+Update the SUPPORTED_DISTROS variable in configuration file `/<SDT_BASE>/src/config/config.py`
-PDS application requires a mapping between each JSON file and relevant Distro Version.
+software-discovery-tool application requires a mapping between each JSON file and relevant Distro Version.
 This is done using SUPPORTED_DISTROS object in config file.
 SUPPORTED_DISTROS is a dictionary object having the "Distro Name" as the keys.
 And each distro name has another dictionary having "Distro Version" has its key and "JSON file as its value"

-PDS uses the "Distro Name" and "Distro Version" keys to create "Display Names" of check-boxes on the PDS main page.
+software-discovery-tool uses the "Distro Name" and "Distro Version" keys to create "Display Names" of check-boxes on the software-discovery-tool main page.
 Ensure that there are no duplicate
 "Distro Name" or "Distro Version" entries.

 SUPPORTED_DISTROS must have following structure